Master of Science in Nursing-Nurse Educator Online

 • Have Bachelor of Science degree in Nursing from an accredited program and regionally accredited university.

-• Hold a current unencumbered license to practice professional nursing in one of the states where practicum is approved, which include MA, RI, CT, ME, NH, NY (contact [email protected] if you would l like to complete practicum in another state)
+• Hold a current unencumbered license to practice professional nursing in one of the states where practicum is approved, which include MA, RI, CT, ME, NH, NY, PA and SC (contact [email protected] if you would l like to complete practicum in another state)

 Please note: Two professional references and a career essay are required of all Graduate student applicants.
 These must be submitted during the online application process.